derEisele/libSubcard/README.md

 libsubcard
 ===========

-A unofficial API for (at the moment german) Subcard.
+A unofficial API for Subcard.
 This API is NOT affiliated with Subway IP Inc. or any of it's services.
 Subcard and Subway are registerd trademarks of Subway IP Inc.

 This API is created by reverse engeneering the official Subcard android App.